marks in the sand – CB’s Blog

 I created this blog to share some of my original work, and some of the words and images that have given me inspiration over the years.
 These marks in the sand come and go, helping to shape and reshape my life.
 I hope you enjoy.

 A bit about myself: I like creative writing, and especially reading and writing poetry.
-Hiking/exploring outdoors has always been a favorite activity for me.
+Hiking/exploring outdoors has always been a favorite activity for me, and wildlife/wild places are a favorite focus for my photography.
 My life would certainly not be complete without music.
 I enjoy playing the drum set, other percussion, and accompanying myself on the guitar with some singing.
 Hopefully I will find the time to experiment with recording some of my music and poetry soon.

 (Disclaimer: The views expressed in this blog are mine and mine alone, and are not affiliated with the US Peace Corps in any way.)